light-and-ray/sd-webui-replacer/docs/usage.md

 You can use it to pass generated images into replacer immediately

-## Extention name
+## Extension name
 Replacer" name of this extension, you can provide it inside `ExtensionName.txt` in root of extension directory.

 Or you can override it using the environment variable `SD_WEBUI_REPLACER_EXTENSION_NAME`

-For exaple: Linux
+For example: Linux
 ```sh
 export SD_WEBUI_REPLACER_EXTENSION_NAME="Fast Inpaint"
 ```